-We write to request critical changes to H.R.1, along with suggested improvements.
+We write to request critical changes to H.R.1, as passed by the House, along with suggested improvements.
 Without a few key changes, we believe the bill might degrade election integrity and miss opportunities for improvement, rather than meet its well-intended, laudable goals.
 Our comments are restricted to election administration and integrity issues pp78-407 of the bill.